zopefoundation/z3c.recipe.mkdir/z3c/recipe/mkdir/README.txt

 Note, that the created directory will be removed on next modification of `buildout.cfg`.

-Setting user, group, and permissions
+Setting User, Group, and Permissions
 ====================================

 You can optionally set ``user``, ``group``, or ``mode`` option for the dirs to be created.

-While ``user`` and ``group`` give the user/group that should own the created directory, ``mode`` is expected to be an octal number to represent the directory permissions in Unix style.
+While ``user`` and ``group`` give the user/group that should own the created directory (and all not existing intermediate directories), ``mode`` is expected to be an octal number to represent the directory permissions in Unix style.

 Of course, setting all these permissions and ownerships only works if the system supports it and the running user has the permissions to do